Trust & Will Help and FAQ

 How do I make updates?

-To make an update or edit your documents, simply head to the Summary page, scroll down to whatever you want to update, and click on it.
+To make an update or edit your documents, simply log into your account and head to the Summary page located at the top left of your account.
+Scroll down to whatever you want to update, and click on it.
 That will take you back to the relevant questions where you can change or update your answers.
 When you've updated, just be sure to click the Next button to proceed as that will submit your update.
-You can request a shipment* of the latest version of your documents or download + print your documents by select Documents > Download All *Re-shi
+You can request a shipment* of the latest version of your documents or download + print y

 What is your refund policy?

-We want you to be 100% satisfied with your documents and your experience.
-If you are unsatisfied with your completed documents contact us to request a refund within 30 days of your purchase.
+We want you to be 100% satisfied with your documents and your overall experience.
+If you feel that you are unsatisfied with your completed documents, please contact us to request a refund within 30 days of your purchase.
 We make it easy to try out the process and make sure Trust & Will is right for you before making any purchase.
 You can create an account, enter all information, and see previews of your completed documents before payment information is required.
-If you have any questions, please reach out before you pur
+If you have any questions,

 Who should I name as my agent under my Power of Attorney?